A new crime, the ‘cyber insult,' and expansion of the ‘real names system' could stifle freedom of expression in South Korea.

 In addition, the government plans to expand the “real names system” on the Internet and introduce a new crime, the “cyber insult,” which will allow police to punish Internet users who post messages with defamatory content.

-small- and medium-sized Web sites, as well as to most of the large portal sites, to post a message or reply.
-Currently, the real names system is mandatory for Internet portals with more than an average of 300,000 visitors per day and Web sites owned by
+on to small- and medium-sized Web sites, as well as to most of the large portal sites, to post a message or reply.
+Currently, the real names system is mandatory for Internet portals with more than an average of 300,000 visitors per day and Web

 The revised bill mandates all Internet sites with more than 100,000 daily visitors to verify the identities of their users.